-Think of mid-range as the area where accuracy and fire rate need to be averaged out.
-Meaning it's appropriate to be more accurate than close range, yet less than long.
-For fire rate, it's appropriate to be more aggressive than long range, yet less than close.
+Think of mid-range as the area where accuracy and fire rate need to be averaged out, meaning it's appropriate to be more accurate than in close range, yet less than long.
+For fire rate, it's appropriate to be more aggressive than long range, yet less than close range.

-The most useful weapons for mid-range engagements are pistols, like the 10mm, laser pistol, and semi-automatic rifles; like the combat rifle and laser rifle.
-Always attempt to attack in stealth and make your first shot count by striking their weak points.
+The most useful weapons for mid-range engagements are pistols, such as the 10mm or laser pistol, and semi-automatic rifles, such as the combat rifle and laser rifle.
+Always attempt to attack in stealth, and make your first shot count by striking their weak points.
 Follow up reasonably aggressively with torso shots.

 Although the minigun looks and sounds badass, it's next-to-useless against reasonably powerful opponents.
-In fact, because many opponents seem to have the same health amounts before the survival difficulty addition, you should realistically avoid anything fully-automatic.
+In fact, because many opponents seem to have the same health amounts before the survival difficulty addition, you should realistically avoid anything fully automatic.%in_article_ad_unit22%

 Ditch the power armor

-The fat man and missile launcher are notoriously heavy weapons.
-A fully-modified missile launcher weighs about 45 pounds, and the fat man, although it only features one upgrade, is slightly underneath that.
+The Fat Man and missile launcher are notoriously heavy weapons.
+A fully modified missile launcher weighs about 45 pounds, and the Fat Man, although it only features one upgrade, weighs slightly less than that.
 The weapon weight alone is bad, however as pointed out previously in this article, mini nukes and missiles weigh a ton.
-Mini nukes weigh in at a hefty 12 pounds each and missiles weigh 7.
+Mini nukes weigh in at a hefty 12 pounds each, and missiles weigh 7.
 What makes this worse is the fact you'll obviously require quite a few missiles or mini nukes to be combat ready.
 Typically around 10 missiles is acceptable.
 With the mini nukes, you'd need at least 3 to take down any real threat.
 That's 70 pounds and 36 pounds respectively just for ammo.